-VCORE Voltage, +12V Voltage, 3.3V Voltage, 5VCC Voltage
+VCORE Voltage, +3.3V Voltage, 5V Voltage, 12V Voltage

 The onboard hardware monitor automatically detects the voltage output through the onboard voltage regulators.
-These items are not user-configurable.
+These items can be set to [Ignored].

 CPU Temperature, M/B Temperature

 The onboard hardware monitor automatically detects and displays the motherboard and CPU temperatures.
 These items are not user-configurable.